w0rp/dsmoke/README.md

-This is a library for using [SMOKE](http://techbase.kde.org/Development/Languages/Smoke) from D. This offers functionality for reading and interacting with SMOKE libraries for executing C++ code through D and for geneating D libraries from generated SMOKE libraries.
+This is a library for using [SMOKE](http://techbase.kde.org/Development/Languages/Smoke) from D. This offers functionality for reading and interacting with SMOKE libraries for executing C++ code through D and for generating D libraries from generated SMOKE libraries.

 ## Quick Start